okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-sign-in-soc-idp/nodejs/integrationsteps.md

 Next, the user enters their email and password and clicks login.
 This page is hosted by Facebook.
-The user information you enter originates from  a test user you configured in
+The user information you enter originates from  a test user you configured in [Set up the Facebook test user](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#_2-set-up-the-facebook-test-user).
-[Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#set-up-your-okta-org-for-social-identity-providers).
 There are no code changes you need to make in your app to support to this step.

 <div class="common-image-format">